Drawing and Painting

 Anna is a botanist and eMonocot taxonomist at the Royal Botanic Garden, Kew, where she is currently gathering content and creating identification keys for emonocot.org.
 She has written a number of scientific papers and contributed to others as well.

-Anna has taught botany at the English Gardening School since 2008.
+Anna taught botany at the English Gardening School and at CSBA since it opened.